Dover Castle

 For over 200 years the tunnels have provided shelter, safety and secrecy to those defending our shores.
 Delve deeper into the history of the tunnels, from Napoleonic times to the Cold War in this exhibition.
 Tours of the different levels within the Secret Wartime Tunnels last approximately 30 minutes each, plus a recommended 30 minutes in the Wartime Tunnels exhibition.

-Experience the drama of the Dunkirk evacuation in the very tunnels where the desperate rescue operation was masterminded.
+Experience the drama of the Dunkirk evacuation in the very tunnels where the desperate rescue operation, Operation Dynamo, was masterminded.
 State-of-the-art effects and real film footage combine to bring those dramatic events of May 1940 to life.

 Travel deep into the white cliffs to explore the atmospheric Underground Hospital.
 Converted into a hospital for injured troops in 1941, visitors today can experience the sounds, smells and atmosphere of the World War II hospital with its operating theatre.

-• Be impressed by the Princess of Wales's Royal Regiment Museum
+• the Princess of Wales's Royal Regiment and Queen's Regiment Museum located in the Keep

-• Spot ships in the English Channel from the Admiralty Lookout
+• Admiralty Lookout, where you can spot ships in the English Channel

-• See the World War l Fire Command Post
+• the World War l Fire Command Post

-• Be tempted by the unique gifts at the shop in the Inner Bailey.
+• the gift shop in the Inner Bailey.